geoffrey-young/pika-filament-buffer/README.md

 if you mount your buffer overhead your numbers will be upside down.  you can find upside down tag plates [here](https://github.com/geoffrey-young/3D-Printing/tree/main/models/voron/ercf/upside-down-numbers).

-## other stuff
+## mounting

+in general I'm not a fan of sticking the ercf on my printer - something just makes me think all that extra weight and rattling around can't be good for my resonance compensation efforts.

-I mounted my ercf at 90 degrees using a french cleat system, which you can find [here](https://github.com/geoffrey-young/3D-Printing/tree/main/models/voron/ercf/mounts/ercf-french-cleat).
+with that in mind, I mount my ercf on the wall at 90 degrees using a french cleat system, which you can find [here](https://github.com/geoffrey-young/3D-Printing/tree/main/models/voron/ercf/mounts/ercf-french-cleat).

 the 90 degree mounting created some challenges accessing the filament block ecas connectors, so I made [an extension](https://github.com/geoffrey-young/3D-Printing/tree/main/models/voron/ercf/extender) to help.